 Bank details: Sparkasse Nürnberg

-Purpose: Donation rescue Tefe river dolphins
+Purpose: Donation for the rescue of Tefe river dolphins

-Amazon Dolphin Project | Manati | Latin America Team | Environmental Education
+Amazon Dolphin Project | Manatee | Latin America Team | Environmental Education